vivekjag1/awssetup/awsSetup.md

 3. When prompted, choose a buisiness account and enter WPI's contact information.
 4. Next, enter billing information.
 This guide will show you how to use AWS within the free tier, but AWS requires that there be some billing information on file.

-### Step 2 - Spawn an EC2 instance
+### Step 2 - Launch an EC2 instance
-- EC2 (Elastic Cloud Compute) is an AWS service which creates a remote virtual machine which will run our application.
-We need to create a new instance (VM) before deploying our code.
-1. In the search bar, search for "EC2", and click on the first option that appears under services.
+1. In the search bar on the AWS management console, search for "EC2", and click on the first option that appears under services.
 2. Once on the EC2 home page, click on the orange button in the middle of the center column which says "Launch Instance".
 This should bring you to the following page :
 ![alt text](image.png)
 3. Name your EC2 instance something that you will remember.